 So I re-started the methylfolate at a low dose – and things got good again.
 It felt like the sun had come back out from behind the clouds.
 So we built back up once more, not as high as before but just to the point where things got a little dicey again.
 When warning signs of a meltdown showed on the horizon, I used the advice from one of the MTHFR researchers and gave a small dose of niacinamide (vitamin B3), which has the effect of using up methyl groups (think of it as a sponge mopping up a spill).
 Within the hour, things were calm again – and stayed that way.
 Over the course of a few weeks, we zeroed in on the dose of methylfolate that seemed to work best.
 It will inevitably change as my daughter grows and when her body may need extra resources, like when she’s fighting an illness.
 It will always be a little bit of an experiment, in the same way that dosing of an SSRI or psychotropic medication is never carved in stone.
 After all, what fun would parenting be if you were allowed to figure things out and then get on with your life?

 Our experiment has been going on for awhile now and I’m happy to report that things have stayed pretty stable.
 I did find that in addition to methylfolate, my daughter also needs methyl-B12, because both are necessary to keep the methylation cycle functioning properly.
 If you only take one without the other, you can develop what’s called a folate trap and you can end up thinking you’re on the wrong track when you’re really not.
 I’ve also tried to keep my daughter away from things fortified with regular folate – things like cereals and multi-vitamins.
 Her body just can’t handle the regular stuff and if she consumes too much, we end up paying for it with glimpses of the bad old days.
 Things we once used to help with anxiety have gone by the wayside.
-My own methylfolate supplement has lowered my blood pressure to the point where I may be able to stop taking prescription medication.
-I’ll never know if I’ve averted some other ailment, such as the macular degeneration that robbed my father of his eyesight or the strokes that crippled my grandmother or the congestive heart disease that killed my uncle.
-But I know that both my daughter and I have improved our own odds significantly.
+I’ll never know if I’ve helped her avert some other ailment, such as the macular degeneration that robbed my father of his eyesight or the strokes that crippled my grandmother or the congestive heart disease that killed my uncle.
+But I know that my daughter has improved her own odds significantly.
 Best of all, as winter brings shorter days, it isn’t bringing the depression and sense of dread that has often come with it.
 Is this all because of a supplement?
 Hard to say.
 I’m sure having a happy child plays a role in many ways.
 But unless things take a dramatic change for the worse, I’m feeling like we’ve found a key piece of our behavioral and health puzzles.